SuperPaintman/confinger/README.md

 ```

 ### Confinger\#get
 Gets the value at path of config.
 If the resolved value is undefined then returns `undefined`.
-If instance *emit_error* options set by `true`, then throws error.
+If instance *emitError* options set by `true`, then throws error.

 **Arguments**
 * **path** {`String`} - path to value in config object